atchudhansg/jobmingle-resume-screening-app/README.md

 # JobMingle: Revolutionizing Recruitment Management

-JobMingle is a web-based recruitment management platform designed to streamline the hiring process for both recruiters and applicants.
+JobMingle is a app-based recruitment management platform designed to streamline the hiring process for both recruiters and applicants.
 Built with Flutter for the frontend and Firebase for the backend, JobMingle offers a scalable, secure, and efficient solution for modern recruitment needs.

 ## Table of Contents
 - [Key Features](#key-features)